dirkgermany/EasyGolfStats/README.md

 Simple App which stores golf shots and their quality to create statistics.

 ## About
-As a part of an analytic system (see below) EasyGolfStats is an Android based app that helps you to control the progress of your golf game.
+As a part of an analytic system (see below) EasyGolfStats is an Android based app that helps you controlling the progress of your golf game.

 This is not about scientific accuracy, but about your personal assessment.
 The basis is your goals and your individual possibilities.
 The analysis is based on a simple evaluation of your strokes in 'good', 'neutral', 'bad'.